omniscale/imposm3/README.md

 Go compiles to static binaries and so Imposm has no runtime dependencies to Go.
 Just copy the `imposm` binary to your server for deployment.
 The C/C++ libraries listed above are still required though.

-See also `packaging.sh` for instructions on how to build binary packages for Linux.
+See also `Dockerfile` for instructions on how to build standalone binary packages for Linux.

 #### LevelDB